mhd12e/devlix/docs/Getting_Started/installation.md

 - `bluez`: For bluetooth support
 - `bluez-utils`: For bluetooth support
 - `blueman`: For bluetooth support
-- `pulsemixer`: A tui tool for controlling sound
+- `pavucontrol`: A gui tool for controlling sound
+- `arandr`: A simple tool for configuring displays

 ### Install `yay` (AUR helper)